FILTER_EDITORIAL

 The Wax Walker and The Fit of Vintage Knitwear

-Today, however, it’s the turn of the Wax Walker - that modern and (for me) most flattering version of the classic waxed jacket, launched last year.
+The Wax Walker - the modern and (for me) most flattering version of the classic waxed jacket.
 It has just been restocked and is available here.

 Unlike the other outerwear, there’s only ever been one set of photos of the Wax Walker, so we thought it would be good to take some more, this time in and around Mayfair.